-a) cleaning of any area of a private leisure boat which, except for doors or windows, is enclosed by a roof and walls; and b) using a hosepipe to clean a private leisure boat for health or safety reasons.
+- a) cleaning of any area of a private leisure boat which, except for doors or windows, is enclosed by a roof and walls; and - b) using a hosepipe to clean a private leisure boat for health or safety reasons.

-Boats in private ownership only are included, whether trailer launched or not10.
-The definition extends to small watercraft such as canoes, kayaks, jet skis etc. In naval terms,
+Boats in private ownership only are included, whether trailer launched or not14.
+The definition extends to small watercraft such as canoes, kayaks, jet skis etc. In naval terms, a boat is small enough to be carried on another vessel (a ship).

-8 Summary of responses to the consultation, between 23 March and 15 June 2007, on proposed changes to powers to restrict non-essential uses of water, Defra, 2007 9 Summary of responses to the consultation, between 23 March and 15 June 2007, on proposed changes to a boat is small enough to be carried on another vessel (a ship).
 It is interpreted that ships and other large vessels such as cruise liners are normally used for commercial purposes so are not expected to come under this definition.